t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 : A set of rules for serializing resource state.
 On the Web, the most prevalent representation format is HTML.
 Other common formats include plain text and formats based on JSON {{RFC7159}}, XML, or RDF.
 Within IoT systems, often compact formats based on JSON, CBOR {{RFC7049}}, and EXI {{W3C.REC-exi-20110310}} are used.

 Representation:
-: A sequence of bytes, plus representation metadata, that captures the current or intended state of a resource and that can be transferred between clients and servers (possibly via one or more intermediaries).
+: A serialization that represents the current or intended state of a resource and that can be transferred between clients and servers.
+REST requires representations to be self-describing, meaning that there must be metadata that allows peers to understand which representation format is used.
+Depending on the protocol needs and capabilities, there can be additional metadata that is transmitted along with the representation.

 Representational State Transfer (REST):
 : An architectural style for Internet-scale distributed hypermedia systems.